NURS FPX 4050 Assessment 3 Care Coordination Presentation to Colleagues

 Health coaching is also an evidence-based strategy that involves the nurse acting as a coach to help patients and their families make positive changes to their health behaviors and lifestyles.
 Health coaching can improve patient engagement, self-efficacy, and satisfaction with care (Johansson et al., 2019).

-Multidisciplinary team collaboration is another approach that involves different healthcare professionals collaborate as a team to deliver better care to patients.
+Multidisciplinary team collaboration is another approach that involves different healthcare professionals collaborating as a team to deliver better care to patients.
 This collaborative approach can boost health outcomes and minimize overall costs.
 Also, it can increase patient and family satisfaction (Costanzo et al., 2019).

 Culturally competent care involves understanding and respecting the patient’s cultural background, beliefs, and preferences.
 Healthcare providers should strive to provide care that is tailored to the unique needs of each patient, including language barriers (Johansson et al., 2019).